Unidata/netcdf-c/docs/FAQ.md

 -----------------

-By default shared and static netCDF libraries are built on platforms that support them.
-To turn off shared libraries, use the --disable-shared option to the [netCDF configure script](http://www.unidata.ucar.edu/software/netcdf/docs/netcdf-install/Running-the-configure-Script.html).
+Starting with version 3.6.2, netCDF can build shared libraries on platforms that support them, but by default netCDF will build static libraries only.
+To turn on shared libraries, use the --enable-shared option to the [netCDF configure script](http://www.unidata.ucar.edu/software/netcdf/docs/netcdf-install/Running-the-configure-Script.html).

 ----------